mahmudkuet11/laravel-maintenance-mode/readme.md

 ### Configuration

+To change configuration go to `config/maintenance-mode.php`.
+Available configurations are listed below.

 #### app_status

 This is the status of your app.
 Possible value are: `down` | `up` .
 When you start maintenance work, you should set the status to `down`.
 You can also set the status from .env file.
 Just set `APP_STATUS=down` in your environment.